Money Laundering Risks in Private Investment Funds

 Moreover, we call on the European Union to strengthen the current beneficial ownership of the Anti-Money Laundering Directive by:

 Ensuring member states adequately define beneficial owners according to the nature and risks posed by a legal vehicle.

 Mandating member states independently verify the information recorded in their beneficial ownership registers.

 In the United States, private investment funds (PIFs), whose gross assets are approximately $14 trillion, account for the majority of the sector globally.
 However these funds are subject to even weaker anti-money laundering checks than other financial sectors in the US.

-The Anti-Corruption Data Collective seeks to leverage our investigative capacity to support reforms that address these risks in the US private investment fund sector, such as:
+The Anti-Corruption Data Collective seeks to leverage our investigative capacity to support reforms that address these risks in the US private investment fund sector, such as by:

 Strengthening FINCEN capacity and resources for supervising implementation of the Bank Secrecy Act, allowing jointly scoped or executed PIF exams by FinCEN and the SEC.